-- 18. Guests using College facilities must be accompanied by a member of the College.
-College members are responsible for the behaviour of their guests and may be fined for breaches of this Code of Discipline (smoking, noise, etc.) and damage to College property incurred by their visitors. - 19.
+- 19. Guests using College facilities must be accompanied by a member of the College.
+College members are responsible for the behaviour of their guests and may be fined for breaches of this Code of Discipline (smoking, noise, etc.) and damage to College property incurred by their visitors. - 20.
+Non-Somervillians are not permitted to use the College gym facilities or the College Library (except by advance appointment with the Librarian). - 21.
 College Formal Dinners (including Guest Nights, Special Guest Nights, Michaelmas Dinner, Foundation Dinner and Subject Dinners) are opportunities for the whole College to dine together.
 It is important that these occasions are enjoyable and orderly for all attendees.
 You must therefore maintain a high standard of respectful and responsible behaviour at all times.
 In particular, once you have taken your seat, you should only get up when high table enter or leave; at the end of the meal; or, if necessary, to use the toilets.
 If you do need to get up during the meal for legitimate reasons, you should attend to your requirements and return directly to your seat, without pausing at other tables.
-Impolite behaviour towards catering and waiting staff will not be tolerated. - 20.
-Gatherings in student rooms must be limited to no more than eight persons. - 21.
-Residents may have no more than one visitor in their room between 11:00pm (midnight on Saturdays) and 8:00am.
-In accordance with regulation 18 above, guests using College facilities must be accompanied by a member of the College.
-To enable us to comply with fire regulations, residents will need to follow the College's current procedure, which is that overnight guests must be signed in at the Lodge on each occasion. - 22.
-All meetings and parties must end by 10.45pm (11.45pm on Saturdays). - 23.
+Once the Dinner has finished, you should leave the Hall promptly and be considerate to others whilst leaving.
+Impolite behaviour towards catering and waiting staff will not be tolerated. - 22.
+Gatherings in student rooms must be limited to no more than eight persons. - 23.
+Residents may have no more than one visitor in their room between 10:45pm (11:45pm on Fridays and Saturdays) and 8:00am.
+In accordance with regulation 19 above, guests using College facilities must be accompanied by a member of the College.
+To enable us to comply with fire regulations, residents will need to follow the College's current procedure, which is that overnight guests must be signed in at the Lodge on each occasion. - 24.
+All meetings and parties must end by 10.45pm (11.45pm on Fridays and Saturdays). - 25.
 Overnight guests may not stay more than two nights consecutively, and may not stay for more than two nights during a seven-day period.
 Note: this applies even when a guest is visiting more than one member of the College; that is, they may not spend two nights with one and then two nights with another.
-There are no official College guest rooms, but unoccupied rooms may be available at a charge (contact the Bursary for details). - 24.
-The Deans must be informed in advance of any gatherings of more than twenty people.
-Rooms for meetings and social events may be booked via the Bursary e-mail address as follows: bursary@some.ox.ac.uk.
-Please note charges may be applicable for room hire and events unless rooms are being booked for a College or University learned society. - 25.
-Payment for room bookings (where applicable) will be arranged through the Bursary on approval of the application.
-Please note that if payment is not received in advance of the event, the College reserves the right to cancel the booking.
-Where necessary the Bursary will refer the application to the Decanal Team for approval before confirmation of the booking is made. - 26.
-Somerville members may only book rooms for events that are primarily for members of Somerville College.
-Somerville members may apply to the Bursary to book a room for a University society as long as there is a Somervillian on the committee; in either case the person making the booking must be present at the event and is responsible for seeing that regulations are observed, the meeting ends in good time, the room is left in good order, the room is locked and the key is returned to the Lodge.
+There are no official College guest rooms, but unoccupied rooms may be available at a charge (contact the Bursary for details). - 26.
+The Decanal Team must be informed in advance of any gatherings of more than twenty people.
+This does not include Somerville or University Committee meetings where rooms can be booked with the bursary via the two links below: